-How to choose a specialist?
+How to choose a veins specialist?

-Many physicians and practices advertise themselves as vein specialists or centers, but advertising can be misleading.
+Many physicians and practices advertise themselves as veins specialist or centers, but advertising can be misleading.
 Many of those so-called “specialist” physicians practice in an unrelated specialty with no formal training in vascular disease.
 Often, these physicians’ primary practice is in another specialty altogether, such as podiatry, cardiology, dermatology or general surgery.
 These “centers” operate part-time and only provide “vein treatment” a day or even half a day each week.

 Only Accredited Vein Center in Northeast Florida and One of Only Six in Florida

 St. Johns Vein Center is the only IAC (Intersocietal Accreditation Commission) accredited vein center in Northeast Florida for Superficial Venous Evaluation and Management as a Vein Center and provider of Vascular Testing.
 As one of only six accredited centers in Florida, we are dedicated to providing the highest level of care to our patients.

 Completed Fellowship with Advanced Training

 Make sure your physician or veins specialist has completed a fellowship in a specialty that provided advanced training in venous disorders as recognized by the American Board of Medical Specialties (ABMS).
 The only two types of certified specialists who meet these requirements are interventional radiologists and vascular surgeons.